 “They will become the painters and sculptors of the twenty-first century; they will become the positive force in the art world of tomorrow.
 It is they who will have the knowledge and the training in the traditions of the past needed to celebrate and to teach as we enter the hoped-for Renaissance in the Fine Arts of the third millennium.”

-– Elizabeth Gordon Chandler, Founder, Lyme Academy of Fine Arts
+– Elisabeth Gordon Chandler, Founder, Lyme Academy of Fine Arts

 “…many in the art world believe [Lyme Academy] has contributed to a renaissance of representational art.”

 Founded by the sculptor Elisabeth Gordon Chandler in 1976, the Lyme Academy of Fine Arts began with a single, bold idea – to offer a traditional education in figurative and representational art at a time when academic principles had fallen out of favor.
 Intense observation and a structured, sequential approach to drawing, painting, and sculpture would provide the foundation on which confidence, creativity, and self-expression were built.
 Classes would be taught in the picturesque town of Old Lyme, Connecticut, a site of great art historical significance, and Elisabeth’s beloved home.